AidanJReid/claire/README.md

 - filter search treatments

 As a *registered user* I want to be able to:
-- all the above
+- do all the above
 - reset my password if forgotten
-- post/edit/delete a testimonial against a treatment
 - view/edit profile
 - make booking in calendar
 - add treatment to shopping cart